 Learn more about the instruments in the Band: Instruments in the Band Program

-Complete the Online Registration form via the link below, by 13th November, 2020.
+Complete the Online Registration form via the link below to register your child.

 Band Program Overview

 Lindfield Public School has an extensive and highly regarded band program that was established in 1979.
 All children joining the program are allocated an instrument, have a weekly half hour individual lesson and participate in two band rehearsals per week.